earthlab/earthlab.github.io/_drafts/workshops/version-control/2017-01-01-version-control-workshop-landing.md

 ### Setup git for MAC / LINUX

-* Install git <a href="https://swcarpentry.github.io/workshop-template/#git" target="_blank">Install bash on your computer</a> If you are on windows and followed the bash instructions above you can skip this step!
+* Install git <a href="https://swcarpentry.github.io/workshop-template/#git" target="_blank">Install git on your computer</a> If you are on windows and followed the bash instructions above you can skip this step!
 If you are on a mac or linux, please be sure to install git!

 ## Step 2.
 Sign up for github

 ### Create An Github Account
-If you do not already have a GitHub account, go to <a href="http://github.com" target="_blank" >GitHub </a> and sign up for your free account.
+If you do not already have a GitHub account, go to <a href="http://github.com/join" target="_blank" >GitHub </a> and sign up for your free account.
 Pick a username that you like!
 This username is what your colleagues will see as you work with them in GitHub and Git.